 Question Answer How many faculty members, or what percentage of the program faculty, should demonstrate scholarly activity?
 At least half of the physician faculty should demonstrate scholarly activity.
 [Program Requirement: IV.D.
-1.b).(1) ] The Learning and Working Environment What are the Review Committee's A supervising physician or licensed independent practitioner who is not present within the expectations for indirect supervision with hospital but is present at another site may provide indirect supervision by phone or properly direct supervision available? encrypted or de-identified electronic communication.
+1.b).(1)] The Learning and Working Environment What are the Review Committee's expectations for indirect supervision with direct supervision available?
+A supervising physician or licensed independent practitioner who is not present within the hospital but is present at another site may provide indirect supervision by phone or properly encrypted or de-identified electronic communication.
 Direct supervision should be available within 15 minutes.
-[Program Requirements: VI.A.2.b).(2).]
+[Program Requirements: VI.A.2.c).(2).]
 Who may provide direct supervision to PGY-1 residents?
 Each program is responsible for having clear policies for supervision.
 Direct supervision requires the supervising individual to be physically present.
-Supervising individuals must have been credentialed by the program to do a particular procedure or to manage a [Program Requirement: VI.A.2.b).(1.(a)] have been credentialed by the program to do a particular procedure or to manage a particular clinical scenario, and may be more senior residents (PGY-2 residents and above who have met the competency requirements for the particular task), fellows, and attending orthopaedic surgeons.
+Supervising individuals must have been credentialed by the program to do a particular procedure or to manage a [Program Requirement: VI.A.2.c).(1.(a)] have been credentialed by the program to do a particular procedure or to manage a particular clinical scenario, and may be more senior residents (PGY-2 residents and above who have met the competency requirements for the particular task), fellows, and attending orthopaedic surgeons.
 Appropriately credentialed and privileged non-orthopaedic attending physicians, as well as licensed independent practitioners (this may include non-physician faculty members working in conjunction with the orthopaedic surgery department) with whom the program has a clearly defined relationship outlined in the supervision policy, may directly supervise PGY-1 residents.
 The clinical care supervised by a non-physician must be within the scope of practice of that non-physician professional.
-For which tasks may PGY-1 residents be 1.
-Examples of patient management competencies for which indirect supervision is supervised indirectly, and for which tasks should PGY-1 residents have direct allowed: a) evaluation and management patients admitted to the hospital, including initial supervision until competence is history and physical examination, and formulation and implementation of demonstrated? indicated diagnostic tests and a treatment plan b) pre-operative evaluation and management, including history and physical [Program Requirement: VI.A.2.b).(1).(a).(i)] examination, and formulation and implementation of indicated diagnostic tests and a treatment plan c) evaluation and management of post-operative patients, including monitoring patients and ordering medications, tests, and other indicated treatments d) transfer of patients between hospital units or hospitals
+For which tasks may PGY-1 residents be supervised indirectly, and for which tasks should PGY-1 residents have direct supervision until competence is demonstrated?
+Examples of patient management competencies for which indirect supervision is allowed: a) evaluation and management patients admitted to the hospital, including initial history and physical examination, and formulation and implementation of indicated diagnostic tests and a treatment plan b) pre-operative evaluation and management, including history and physical [Program Requirement: VI.A.2.c).(1).(a).(i)] examination, and formulation and implementation of indicated diagnostic tests and a treatment plan c) evaluation and management of post-operative patients, including monitoring patients and ordering medications, tests, and other indicated treatments d) transfer of patients between hospital units or hospitals